 It is listed on Wikipedia as one of the oldest church buildings in the world.

-Located about an hour north of Dammam/Khobar, contact Ella to arrange a day trip that might include a visit to the Jubail corniche and excellent local cuisine!
+Located about an hour north of Dammam/Khobar, contact Ella to arrange a day trip that also includes a visit to the Jubail corniche and excellent local cuisine!